Psyduck-m/fullStack_Challenge/part0/Ex0.5.md

     server-->>browser: Code 201 (meaning that the contents of the new note have been successfully received and added) deactivate server

-    Note right of browser: The code written in the JS file allowed a new note to be created upon hitting submit, which would do 2 things, A. Rerender the page with the new note and B. Send the note to the server to be added.
+    Note right of browser: The code in JS file allowed a new note to be created upon hitting submit, which Rerendered the page and Sent the note to the server to be added.
 ```